 “Why do you think there has been such a furious focus on the pullout from Afghanistan?” a friend asked me the other day.
 “Yes, the images were horrific, the withdrawal has been ham-fisted, and the rhetoric has been callous.
 But all of this has been a long time coming.”

 It’s a good and important question.
 Partly, I think, is that the botched withdrawal felt very personal.
 Beyond the usual feeding frenzy that an event like this occasions, coverage was driven by the legitimate panic and anguish many journalists and foreign policy specialists felt at abandoning and betraying Afghans they had worked with in the past.
 Twenty years is a long time, and a lot of people covering the story had built relationships with people in and outside Kabul who were now sending desperate pleas for help as America hastily packed up.
 On a purely human level, we were doing a shitty thing.
 And unlike most shitty things that countries regularly do in the pursuit of foreign policy, this hit home in ways it usually doesn’t for many in the imperial capital.
 That fed into shaping the frenzied tone with which the story was covered.

 But I think something else is also at play.
 I think we are seeing the simultaneous unraveling of two organizing concepts for American foreign policy happen in real time.
-Both the belief in the hopeful narrative that held that liberal democracy was to be inevitably triumphant across the globe, and the fear-driven narrative that emerged after 9/11 for American engagement in the so-called Global War on Terror, have come apart.
+Both the belief in the hopeful narrative that liberal democracy was to be inevitably triumphant across the globe, and the fear-driven narrative that emerged after 9/11 for American engagement in the so-called Global War on Terror, have come apart.
 And I'm not sure it will be possible to put them together again.